mlswg/mls-extensions/draft-ietf-mls-extensions.md

 - Export secrets from MLS in a way that, in contrast to the built-in export functionality of MLS, preserves forward secrecy of the exported secrets within an epoch.
+- Define new WireFormat, Proposal, Credential, GroupContext, GroupInfo, KeyPackage, and LeafNode extensions which can interact safely with arbitrary sets of other current or future Safe Extensions.

 The Safe Extension API is not an extension itself, it only defines components from which other extensions can be built.
 Some of these components modify the